A chic and elegant 16th-century apartment for 2, tucked away in the beautiful medieval centre of Lucca”

-Guinigi's compact but well-equipped kitchen is sectioned off from the living area, while Mordini's is an open-plan kitchen-diner.
-Both are jam-packed with all the utensils you could need: Nespresso machine and filter coffee jug, dishwasher, fridge-freezer, oven with induction hob, microwave, toaster, kettle... plus iron and hairdryer in the bathroom.
+The compact but well-equipped kitchen is sectioned off from the living area, and jam-packed with all you could need: dishwasher, fridge-freezer, oven with induction hob, microwave, toaster, kettle, Nespresso machine, filter coffee jug; plus iron and hairdryer in the bathroom.

 You have an endless supply of excellent restaurants on your doorstep, and Paola details the best in the information pack.
 Caffè del Mercato is good for a light breakfast, offering great coffee, local pastries and sandwiches.
 L’Olivo ("Since 1944") has 3 elegantly furnished dining rooms, and a beautiful covered veranda (heated in winter) overlooking Piazza San Quirico.
 Just around the corner is newer Canuleia which has a lovely garden, and AllOsteria on via Sant Andrea.